Petersburg, Nebraska

 Petersburg is a village in Boone County, Nebraska, United States.
-The population was 333 at the 2010 census.
+The population was 332 at the 2020 census.
 Petersburg is the site of a memorial to Logan Fontenelle, an Omaha chief who was killed nearby, in a skirmish with Brulé and Arapaho in 1855, at the site of the present-day Olson Nature Preserve.

 History

-Petersburg was platted in 1887 when the railroad was extended to that point.
+Petersburg was platted in 1887 when a branch line of the Chicago and North Western Railway was extended to that point.
 The community was named for John Peters, the original owner of the town site.